 Our first TV was black and white with rabbit ears.
 We were the remote.
 It had to be placed exactly to hold reception.
 With only two channels, Hockey Night in Canada and Tommy Hunter kicked off a swinging Saturday night.

-The first TV I bought was a 26-inch screen in a humongous console.
+The first TV I bought had a 26-inch screen in a giant console.
 Trips to VHS Village (formerly Beta Barn), was a Friday night delight.
 Today, universal remotes can only be operated by members of Mensa.

 AM radio and road trips were a bad combination.
 Road queens need cassette decks, but finding that special song was a workout.
 Fast forward/too far/rewind/too much.
 Eject was like ringing a dinner bell, inevitably gobbling up the tape.
 Pencils came to our rescue.